Reese Witherspoon Confirms ‘Legally Blonde 3’ Is Happening

-Reese Witherspoon confirmed yet another installment of the wildly popular film series Legally Blonde in a new interview with Entertainment Tonight where the actress, producer and Academy Award winner remarked it was going to be “so fun” to continue the story of Elle Woods.
+Reese Witherspoon confirmed yet another installment of the wildly popular film series Legally Blonde in a new interview with Entertainment Tonight where the actress, producer, and Academy Award winner remarked it was going to be “so fun” to continue the story of Elle Woods.

 While it has been more than 17 years since the last film in the series hit theaters, fans have always wondered if there was more of Elle Woods’ story to tell.

-Entertainment Tonight confirmed the rumors with Witherspoon at the premiere of her new docu-series, Shine On With Reese on August 6, where the actress spilled the beans and confirmed her participation in the highly anticipated film sequel.
+Entertainment Tonight confirmed the rumors with Witherspoon at the premiere of her new docu-series Shine On With Reese on August 6, where the actress spilled the beans and confirmed her participation in the highly anticipated film sequel.

 “Oh it’s gonna be so fun!” the Oscar winner gushed.